pcmichaud/micro/docs/_sources/risque_en.rst.txt

 Choice Experiment III

-An urn consist 90 balls.
+An urn consists of 90 balls.
 30 are red.
 The other 60 are either black or white.
 The proportion of white and black balls is not know.
 We ask you to make a choice between these lotteries:

 =========== ===== ===== =======
 Lotteries   red   black white